How is Zeffy free?

 • It must involve non-commercial activities that are not directly for charitable purposes.

-• The political activities allowed can't be the primary activity of such tax-exempt organizations.
+• The political activities allowed can't be the primary activity of such tax-exempt nonprofit organizations.

-Check the IRS Form 1024 or Form 1024-A to file for tax-exempt status under this category.
+Check the Internal Revenue Service Form 1024 or Form 1024-A to file for tax-exempt status under this category.

 3. 501(c)(5)

-501(c)(5) organizations involve labor, agricultural, and horticultural activities, gaining tax exemption by working for community betterment in these areas.
+501(c)(5) tax exempt organizations involve labor, agricultural, and horticultural activities, working for community betterment in these areas.

 Labor organizations educate members and improve work conditions, while agricultural and horticultural organizations support animal welfare and agricultural activities.